coverbeck/dcc-ops/boardwalk/README.md

 The boardwalk installer has the option to install boardwalk and its components in either devevelopment or production mode (dev/prod).
 If you are installing in production, skip this section and head to **Installation Questions**.
 Otherwise, keep reading.

-To make deployment during development faster, the `install_bootstrap` script will clone [cgp-dashboard](https://github.com/DataBiosphere/cgp-dashboard), [cgp-dashboard-service](https://github.com/DataBiosphere/cgp-dashboard-service), and [dcc-metadata-indexer](https://github.com/BD2KGenomics/dcc-metadata-indexer) under `cgp-deployment/boardwalk/` if it looks like you haven't already done so.
+To make deployment during development faster, the `install_bootstrap` script will clone [cgp-dashboard](https://github.com/DataBiosphere/cgp-dashboard), [cgp-dashboard-service](https://github.com/DataBiosphere/cgp-dashboard-service), and [cgp-boardwalk](https://github.com/DataBiosphere/cgp-boardwalk) under `cgp-deployment/boardwalk/` if it looks like you haven't already done so.
 (If you're working off a non-default branch in one of those repos, you're going to want to do this yourself.)

 Once you run the installer, docker-compose will use dev.yml to set up boardwalk and its components.
-It will create the Docker images using the Dockerfiles located inside `cgp-dashboard, cgp-dashboard-service, and dcc-metadata-indexer/v2`.
+It will create the Docker images using the Dockerfiles located in each of the repositories listed above.

 In addition, installing boardwalk in dev mode will also install kibana under `myexample.com/kibana/` to aid in debugging all things related to elasticsearch, as well as to help in making new queries and aggregations that may be necessary.